sschaetz/awesome-hardware-test/README.md

 - [exclave](https://github.com/exclave/exclave) - a factory test infrastructure, written in Rust.
 - [sopic](https://github.com/FeetMe/sopic/) - a helper library for a test station in a production line.
 - [mats](https://github.com/slightlynybbled/mats) - a hardware-oriented test environment intended for production testing in a manufacturing environment.
+- [crappy](https://github.com/LaboratoireMecaniqueLille/crappy) stands for Command and Real-time Acquisition in Parallelized PYthon - a framework to control hardware tests.

 ### Instrument Interface
 - [pyvisa](https://github.com/pyvisa/pyvisa) - A Python package that enables you to control all kinds of measurement devices independently of the interface